Be Careful of Toxic Plastic Glues used in Plastic Goods

-The glues that are used to make plastic containers for food were studied carefully in a new research published in May’s Royal Society of Chemistry’s Journal of Materials Chemistry.
+The glues used to make plastic containers for food were studied carefully in a new research published in May’s Royal Society of Chemistry’s Journal of Materials Chemistry.
 The study was conducted by researchers from Spain’s University of Zaragoza.

 The researchers, led by Dr. Christina Nerin, examined eleven glue compounds used in acrylic adhesives.
 Of these eleven, four were found to seep through the packaging onto the food contained within.
 Of these four, one is considered highly toxic, at the level considered for mercury, asbestos and other toxins.
 The compound is 2,4,7,9-tetramethyldec-5-yne-4,7-diol, used in many packaging label glues.